pmd/pmd/docs/pages/pmd/devdocs/working_with_properties.md

 {%include note.html content="The constructors may be deprecated in a future release, so please use the builders instead." %}

-For numeric properties, you'd add a call to `range` to define the range of acceptable values, e.g.
+For **numeric properties**, you'd add a call to `range` to define the range of acceptable values, e.g.
 ```java
 IntegerProperty.named("myIntProperty")
                .desc("This is my property")